 Venture Wolf attempts to disrupt Russian businesses with MetaStealer

 BI.ZONE Threat Intelligence has discovered a previously unknown cluster whose activity can be traced back to November 2023.
 Dubbed Venture Wolf, the cluster employs multiple loaders to deliver MetaStealer to the target systems.
-The threat actor focuses on a range of industries including manufacturing, construction, IT, and telecommunications.
+The threat actor focuses on a range of industries, including manufacturing, construction, IT, and telecommunications.

 - Stealers maintain their position among the most popular types of malware employed by threat actors.